Fast-Trips/fast-trips/doc/source/howitworks.rst

 Pathfinding details
 ^^^^^^^^^^^^^^^^^^^

-Note that we use deterministic pathfinding, where we changed the implementation where necessary such that we build a shortest path tree per origin (i.e. one origin to all destinations).
-This means the deterministic pathfinder determines what constitutes a shortest path and at the moment this is always with respect to time, not generalised cost.
+FastTrips runs skimming as a post-processing step to assignment.
+Skimming uses deterministic pathfinding, with the only difference to the point-to-point implementation of the assignment being the built of a shortest path tree per origin (i.e. one origin to all destinations).
+This means the deterministic pathfinder as currently implemented determines what constitutes a shortest path and at the moment this is always with respect to time, not generalised cost.

+This also means that currently, running skimming with different value of time, user class, and purpose will not generate different paths.

 Output format and location